 "Ah."

-"There's nothing here," Sethe said softly, "nothing but oddities and dust and them."
+"There's nothing here," Sethe said softly.
+She looked to the east, her black eyes following the broken road up the gentle rise.
+Beyond it, she nothing but Ghostlight.
+"Nothing but oddities and dust and them."
 She jerked a thumb at the sky, at the ghosts dancing there.
 "I can't shift in their presence.
-It's too much for me, and I won't live out of Phase and out of touch.
+You know I don't have the control.
+It's too much for me, and I won't live out of Phase and out of touch for a whole season.
 A shiftless life--."

 Malick touched a finger to her lips.
-"Shiftless moments," he said, "have their advantages."
+"Shiftless moments, shiftless lives," he said, "have their advantages."

-Not for her.
-Never for her.
-She did not have his advantages, his strength.
+But she did not have his advantages.
 Malick was Wysrundi born and Mindsinger bred.
 The motes and mites were in his blood, in his marrow.
 Fimbria, fine as antlers, crowned his brow.
 External axons studded with receptors, the array of neuron rich tissue gleamed like rubies.
 Synaptic links formed readily.
 Phase Shift came easily, even the rigors and rewards of Anaphase.
-Malick was that strong.
+He was that strong.

-A simple Singer of limited skills, Sethe's fimbria were dull and delicate.
-Little more than fleshy tendrils, her array fluttered like so many feathers in the gentlest of breezes.
-She shifted into and out of Phase erratically, and only through the grace of the Singermind, never into Anaphase and never in the presence of ghosts.
-As it was, when she shifted, the white noise of Ghostsong overpowered her.
+By comparison, Sethe's fimbria were dull and delicate.
+Little more than lacy tendrils, her array fluttered with like so many feathers in the gentlest of breezes.
+A simple Singer of limited skills, she shifted into and out of Phase erratically, only through the grace of the Singermind and rarely in the presence of ghosts.
+In such close company, the white noise of Ghostsong overpowered her.
 She heard too many voices, all the wrong voices.
 She was that weak.

-She closed her leafy ears so tightly they resembled small buds.
 Her dark, deeply faceted eyes brimmed with tears.
 Her fimbria quivered for a moment and then laid to rest.
 How they had itched of late!
-She scratched her brow and sighed, then unfurled her ears and laughed.
+She scratched her brow and laughed.
 Harsh and humorless, the joyless string of notes had no music in them.
-"When?" she asked.
+"When?" she asked hoarsely.
 "It's been ten years.
 When?"

 He smiled and set Jehm on his shoulders.
 "Why don't we find out."
 He held out a hand to his wife.
 "Come, luv.
 Come see the great wonder of the Wysrund and the world."